 However, true insomnia is classified as a chronic condition when it happens almost every night for at least one month.

 Symptoms of insomnia can include:

 - Waking up in the early morning, but not feeling rested.

-- Feeling tired and irritable during the day; unable to complete tasks due to drowsiness.
+- Feeling tired and irritable during the day.

 - Having trouble concentrating.

 Is There Any Way to Prevent Insomnia?